bravemayhem/ketchupsoon/docs/memory/calendar_integration.md

 4. Pre-filled scheduler with selected time
 5. Complete hangout details
 6. Event created in selected calendar (with invites if Google)
+7. Clear indication of which account is being used

 ## Technical Decisions